It takes only a few clicks to set up a Shopify store, but it’s the Shopify pricing that people lose sleep over.

 In fact, discounts vary based on package type, weight, destination, and origin.

-Here’s a table showing detailed Shopify shipping discounts by carrier.
+Here’s a table showing detailed Shopify shipping discounts by the carrier.

 You can view and compare calculated shipping rates for individual orders before printing the label.
 And then choose a carrier offering the best price.